Packing for a day hike? Don't leave without these day hike essentials!

 Using the 10 essentials of hiking as our starting point, we've developed a day hike packing list that includes something from each category, without over-packing and carrying unnecessary weight.
 Here's how we've broken it down.

-- 15-30 litre backpack - Depending on extra water, extra snacks, rock climbing gear etc.
+- 15-30 litre backpack - Depending on extra water, extra snacks, rock climbing gear etc. Here's the one we usually use.

 - Waterproof backpack - For instances where you know you're going to get drenched, like during a river crossing.